Working hard in the background...

 The Neo World Elite Mastercard is a perfect example of a cashback credit card that features boosted cashback rates.
 While the initial rates in each earn category are already competitive, these rates can grow by up to 2% (depending on the category) when you keep a certain amount of money inside of a Neo everyday account.

-On top of that, the Neo World Elite Mastercard can also earn you additional cashback on purchases made through Neo Partners
+On top of that, the Neo World Elite Mastercard can also earn you additional cashback on purchases made through Neo Partners.
+For more information on this incredible cashback option, check out the full review.

 For those who crave flexibility, some cards also let you customize which earn categories receive optimized rates.